0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 The last real conversation we had that summer was in July.
 I mentioned I was helping my parents move before a family trip to Europe.
 He said, "You can't just find some friends to replace them?"

-I remember being so mad at him for suggesting I eplace my parents on a family trip that they were paying for.
+I remember being so mad at him for suggesting I replace my parents on a family trip that they were paying for.
 I blew up at him and he left me on read.
 We didn't talk for months.

 ---